-tmp/cross/bin/<target-abi>-gdb
+tmp/sysroots/<host-arch</usr/bin/<target-abi>-gdb

 2.2.2.
 Making the inferior binaries available

 The inferior binary needs to be available to GDB complete with all debugging symbols in order to get the best possible results along with any libraries the inferior depends on and their debugging symbols.
 There are a number of ways this can be done.